NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-3-modeling-analysis-at-the-neighborhood-scale/index.md

 * Batch-generate massings for multiple sites at once
 * Discuss recommended approaches to iteration, and how to update data exports incrementally

-## Outline

-* Recap building-scale modeling concepts/techniques
-* New concepts:

-  * Dimensionality.
-In the last tutorial, we walked through the creation of a single
-  * Single source of truth (SSOT)
-* Situate UDTools usage for RWCDS definition within larger process for neighborhood studies

-  * inputs/outputs
-  * stakeholders
-  * challenges: iterative process with many variables

 ## The RWCDS in Context

 For generic actions (as contrasted with localized actions) under CEQR, such as a large rezoning, a Reasonable Worst Case Development Scenario needs to be developed and documented.
 Generally speaking, documentation needs to show the following:

-- Describe conditions at three moments in time, usually referred to Existing, No-Action and With-Action (also called scenarios)
+* Describe conditions at three moments in time, usually referred to Existing, No-Action and With-Action (also called scenarios)
-- All development sites identified geographically by tax lot BBL
+* All development sites identified geographically by tax lot BBL
-- Development sites marked as Projected and Potential
+* Development sites marked as Projected and Potential
-- Detailed floor area breakdowns by use, with specific flags for supermarkets, medical office uses and several other categories.
+* Detailed floor area breakdowns by use, with specific flags for supermarkets, medical office uses and several other categories.
-- Provide a 3D model, 2D shapefiles, and tabular data in Excel format
+* Provide a 3D model, 2D shapefiles, and tabular data in Excel format

 Many CEQR-related questions can be addressed by looking at the \[CEQR Technical Manual](https://www1.nyc.gov/site/oec/environmental-quality-review/technical-manual.page)